-Customer service is every interaction with your customer, with technology increasing opportunities for customers to get in touch.
-Companies are now making progress by using technology and customer behavior studies to build more seamless, tailored, and simpler customer service solutions.
+Customer service is every interaction with your customer.
+With technology increasing opportunities for customers to get in touch, companies are now making progress by using technology and customer behaviour studies to build more seamless, tailored and simpler customer service solutions.

 From past to future

 There’s a lot of talk about personalization and customer insight – that’s because it works.
 For businesses who seek to grow it is critical to understand the customer’s needs, which will allow the development of more tailored customer services.

 The face of customer service has changed: digital prevails over real interaction, customers have more autonomy and control and help is proactive over reactive.
 This is how the customer service of the past stacks up against the future:

 |Support Hours||9*5, 5 days a week||24*7|

 |Customer Interaction||Company is in control of when and where (or if at all) the interaction happens||Customer is in control of where the interaction happens (Social media, mobile, desktop, apps)|

 |Experience||Customer repeats information on every interaction/channel||Company knows & stores information from every interaction/ channel|

 |Online Help||Customer searches for content online||Content proactively reaches customer via signals/ triggers|

 |Product fixes||Customer initiated||Product initiated|